-The database should have support for tests, tasks, anomalies and radiologs results.
-Tests must be distinguished in scheduled tests and on-demand tests (pre-configured).
-Also, it must be possible to cancel or update a test.
+The database has support for tests, anomalies, radiologs and test results.
+Tests are distinguished in scheduled tests and on-demand tests.
+Also, it is possible to cancel or update a test.

-Date tests are scheduled tests to a certain date that must be in the future to be valid, otherwise, it will be ignored by the database and not executed.
-An example of this tests can be seen in snippet 4.2, along with the many parameters that can be configured and which will be explained in the next chapter.
-On-demand tests is a different type of test where the initial and final dates of the test are ignored, because it is a test to run on user demand, by clicking the “play” button on the test details view.
+Scheduled tests are assigned to a certain date that must be in the future to be valid.
+Otherwise, it will be ignored by the database and not executed.
+An example of these tests can be seen in snippet 4.2, along with the many parameters that can be configured and which will be explained in the next chapter.
+On-demand are a different type of test where the initial and final dates of the test are only used to validate the test, because it is a test to run on user demand, by clicking the “play” button on the test details view.

-One test may have multiple tasks associated, that means that is always possible to create new tests with the same task multiple times, for example, a test sending multiple SMS’s.
-Tests can have more complexes fields such as “recursion” making it execute repeatedly over an interval of seconds and executable if it is between the initial and final date configured a priori.
+One test may have multiple tasks associated to it.
+Tests can have more complexes parameters such as “recursion”, which makes it execute periodically.
 There are common parameters to all tasks and then specific parameters depending on the task being executed.
 After a task has executed, a result should be obtained and saved into the database.
-Similarly to tasks, a test has a result too which may or may not be successful, but in the test case, if just one task fails for the test where it is associated, that test will be considered a failed test.
+Similarly to tasks, a test has a result too which may or may not be successful, but in the test case, if just one task fails for the test, that test will be considered a failed test.

-As referred before, this solution is intended to be applied in a real-world scenario, used by either end users or operator technicians to troubleshot possible problems on the network.
-However, one more scenario was thought for this solution.
-Devices running the app can stay near the already existing mobile probes communicating with them, using the USB ports through ADB.

-Independent of the scenario where the application is used the objectives continue the same, gather QoS metrics, performance data, network information and deliver that information to the management system, making possible to improve QoS and QoE to the final user.
-A prototype of the scenario described can be seen in chapter 5, Evaluation and Results, in the figure 5.3
+Independently of the scenario where the application is used the objectives remain the same: gather QoS metrics, performance data, network information and deliver that information to the management system, making possible to improve QoS and QoE to the final user.
+A prototype of the scenario described can be seen in chapter 5, Evaluation and Results, in the figure 5.3.